openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 <blockquote>**[Andres Silva: New Idea About Chat Program](http://anditosan.blogspot.com/2010/12/new-idea-about-chat-program.html)**
 >
-> â€œI am a good user of social networking sites, such as Facebook and Twitter.
+> “I am a good user of social networking sites, such as Facebook and Twitter.
 They
         have used very interesting features on their websites, such as instant messaging.
 By that I do not mean the chat application that Facebook uses, or the immediate update on Twitter messages.
 I am talking about the idea of instant messaging on settled messages.
 For example, when a person posts a comment on Facebook and is able to keep a conversation from one person to the next.
-It is a minifeed that also includes the rest of the present contacts that are involved in the message box.â€
+It is a minifeed that also includes the rest of the present contacts that are involved in the message box.”
 >
-> **FigureÂ 3.Â Facebook Minifeed**
+> **Figure 3.
+Facebook Minifeed**
 >
 > <table cellpadding="0" cellspacing="0" border="0" width="25%" summary="manufactured viewport for HTML img" ><tr >
 > <td >![Facebook Minifeed](http://startupmeme.com/wp-content/uploads/2008/06/facebook-minifeed.jpg)